Green Tea 绿茶

 Processing

-Minimal oxidation (0-5%).
-Leaves are quickly heated to preserve freshness.
+Minimal oxidation (0–5%).
+Leaves quickly heated after picking to preserve freshness.

 Fresh, vegetal, grassy, nutty, marine, sweet